 This post contains some affiliate links for your convenience (which means if you make a purchase after clicking a link I will earn a small commission and it won’t cost you a penny more)!
 Read my full disclosure policy.

-- Peony pattern Design #17 (free in my resource library—get the password from the form at the bottom of this post)
+- My free paper peony template and SVG cut file – Design #17 (free in my resource library—get the password from the form at the bottom of this post)

 - Paper (you can use regular paper or 65 lb. card stock, white or colored, plain, printed, or painted)